susmav1012/Cab-booking-system/README.md

 # Cab-booking-system
-This is Cab booking system using Java Swings and AWT
+This is Cab booking system using Java Swings and AWT with Database connectivity